Art & Betty Shibayama

-BS: Yeah because they arrested the mother, and the sister right below [Art], was 11 years old, didn’t want the mother to go to jail alone.
+BS: Yeah because they arrested the mother, and the sister right below [Art] was 11 years old, didn’t want the mother to go to jail alone.
 So they were put in jail.
-And she told me that she says, all she did all night long, because she was thrown in with prostitutes, and thieves, all they did was hug each other and cry all night.
+And she told me that all she did all night long — because she was thrown in with prostitutes and thieves — all they did was hug each other and cry all night.

 Do you know how long they were in jail?

 AS: I think overnight or a couple of nights.

 BS: I think Fusa told me that your father said that he would come out of hiding and if they could go as a family.
 They probably figured the more hostages the better.